gmrodrigues/DependencyResolver4j/README.md

 ## Example

-"A" depends on "B" and "C"
+* "A" depends on "B" and "C"
-"B" depends on "D"
+* "B" depends on "D"

+In which order i must handle "A" "B" "C" and "D" so when i handle an item its dependencies are already handled?

 ```
         Resolver<String> resolver = new Resolver<String>();